RichterBeau/obd2App/README.md

 Here I am aiming to create a live gauge of various data from my car using the **obd** Python library and a bluetooth obdII scanner.
 Further plans include a website that will log important data such as speeding, trouble codes, overheating, and so on.
 The current issue with that is I do not have the means of having internet connection in my car as of right now.

-Current status of the project is..
+Current status of the project is I am able to have the gauges work separately, but still am working on the means of having them all work together on the same page.

 **Materials**